How to Make a Deathly Hallows Wreath

 Attach a small piece of twine to the back to hang your wreath.

 I am so pleased with how this wreath turned out.
-After creating the wreath base, you can customize the decorations any way you like – with one specific house colors, with all Harry Potter items like a small painted lightning bolt, glasses, and a white Hedwig owl, or even with pretty flowers to match your decor or a specific holiday!
+After creating the wreath base, you can customize the decorations any way you like – with one specific house color, all Harry Potter items like a small painted lightning bolt, glasses, and a white Hedwig owl, or even with pretty flowers to match your decor or a specific holiday!

 This Harry Potter craft is part of Creative Crafts Harry Potter Edition.
 Creative Crafts is a series hosted by Me and My INKlings and Makeable Crafts.
 Guest host this time is Artsy Fartsy Mama.
 Some of your favorite crafters come together to create crafts around a specific theme!
 Be sure to check the hosts’ blogs all week for more Harry Potter crafts.